 ‘WELL-IN’ AT THE WEIGHTS

-Three of the last ten winners were officially at least 5lb ‘well in’ having improved since the weights were unveiled in mid-February.
+Four of the last 13 winners were officially at least 5lb ‘well in’ having improved since the weights were unveiled in mid-February.
+Despite having won the Grand National the previous season, Tiger Roll was in fact as much as 8lb ‘well in’ for his second success having won the Cross Country Chase by 22 lengths after the weights were framed.
 In addition, Sunnyhillboy was defeated by just a nose in 2012 attempting to do likewise.
 This is significant as few contenders are ‘well in’ at all, let alone to the tune of 5lb+.
 Trying to find the best handicapped horse is usually the best way of attacking handicaps but that sometimes gets lost in all the facts and figures and luck-in-running required to win the Grand National.

-Nigel Twiston-Davies is the only trainer currently holding a licence to have won the Grand National more than once courtesy of Earth Summit (1998) and Bindaree (2002) from his 46 runners.
-Nicky Henderson has yet to win the Grand National from 39 attempts (eight departed at the first fence) of which four have placed, notably his very first runner, Zongalero (1979) who was one of two runners-up for the master of Seven Barrows.
-Jonjo O’Neill never completed the Grand National course in eight attempts as a jockey but one victory, two seconds and three thirds from 30 runners as a trainer is a superb return.
+Nigel Twiston-Davies and Gordon Elliott are the only trainers currently holding a licence to have won the Grand National more than once.
+Nicky Henderson has yet to win the Grand National from 40 runners (eight departed at the first fence) of which four have placed, notably his very first runner, Zongalero (1979) who was one of two runners-up for the master of Seven Barrows.
+Jonjo O’Neill never completed the Grand National course in eight attempts as a jockey but one victory, two seconds and three thirds from 32 runners as a trainer is a superb return.

+Gigginstown were winning the race for the third time in four years when Tiger Roll won it a second time to add to Rule The World’s success.
 Trevor Hemmings has a love affair with the Grand National and has had at least one runner every year since 2000.
 His colours have been carried to victory on three occasions via Hedgehunter, Ballabriggs and Many Couds.
 J P McManus may well have had owned three individual winners had the line come one yard earlier for Sunnyhillboy (2012) or if Clan Royal (2004 and 2005) had kept a straight line after the final fence or not been carried out when six lengths clear but Don’t Push It (2010) gave him a famous victory in between.
-He has owned a top-three finisher in seven of the last 13 years.
+He has owned a top-four finisher in nine of the last 16 years.

-All but four of the last 18 winners were bred in Ireland from marginally over 50% representation but, with Mon Mome, Neptune Collonges and Pineau De Re successful in the last eight years from just 20% representation, the days of opposing French-breds (no winner for 100 years up until 2009) are well and truly over.
-Old Vic is the sire with the best recent record having produced Comply Or Die (2008) and the 1-2 two years later when Don’t Push It (2010) beat Black Apalachi.
-Another of his progeny, Sunnyhillboy, was just a nose away from giving him a third Grand National winner.
+All but four of the last 21 winners were bred in Ireland from marginally over 50% representation but, with Mon Mome, Neptune Collonges and Pineau De Re successful in the last 12 years from approximately just 20% representation, the days of opposing French-breds (no winner for 100 years up until 2009) are well and truly over.

-Regarding race tactics, although 21 of the last 27 winners raced prominently after the first circuit enjoying themselves in front or just off the pace, very recent winners have been given more patient rides.
-Prominent racers have a tremendous record in one-lap races over these fences, which is not quite as strong as over longer distances but it is not too far off.
-However, of those most-recent Grand National winners not to have raced bang on the pace once the field heads out for the second circuit, four have been in just the last eight years.
+Regarding race tactics, although 21 of the last 29 winners raced prominently after the first circuit enjoying themselves in front or just off the pace, very recent winners have been given more patient rides since the race modifications.
+Prominent racers have a tremendous record in one-lap races over these fences, which is not quite as strong as over longer distances anymore.
+Of those most-recent Grand National winners not to have raced bang on the pace once the field heads out for the second circuit, six have been in just the last ten years.

-The fact that 16 of the last 26 winners were sent off in the first eight in the betting would suggest it is not as impossible as many believe.
-However, winner finding has undeniably been far tougher of late with seven of the last ten winners sent off at 100/1, 66/1, 33/1 (x3) and 25/1 (x2).
+There have been five winning favourites or joint-favourites since 1996, with Tiger Roll the shortest-priced winner since Poethyln won at 11/4 in 1919 (just 22 runners) when he successful as the 4/1 fav for his second victory.
+And that was never really in doubt from after Becher's’ on the second circuit when he poked his nose into a gap for the first time at which he point he would have fairly taken on off but for Russell such was the way that he grabbed hold of the bridle.
+The fact that 19 of the last 29 winners were sent off in the first eight in the betting would suggest it is not as impossible as many believe.
+However, winner finding has undeniably been far tougher of late with seven of the last 13 winners sent off at 100/1, 66/1, 33/1 (x3) and 25/1 (x2).
 The credit (if that is the right word as far as Form-Book students are concerned who like to concentrate on the leading fancies) for that can go to down to the BHA Handicapper who has certainly succeeded in his brief to make the race more competitive.